Sales development: Types of leads

 Sales development handles two types of leads.
-The first often referred to as an inbound lead, is generated by marketing and sent to a Sales Development Representative (SDR).
+The first, often referred to as an inbound lead, is generated by marketing and sent to a sales development representative (SDR).
 The SDR will then engage that lead, qualify their interest in purchasing a product and determine whether it is worth spending further resources selling to this lead.
 If an SDR determines a lead is worth spending sales resources on, the lead is handed off to a salesperson to conduct the rest of the sales process.
-The second type of lead often referred to as an outbound prospect, is a lead an SDR discovers by identifying potential buyers that would benefit from the product the SDR is selling.
+The second type of lead, often referred to as an outbound prospect, is a lead an SDR discovers by identifying potential buyers that would benefit from the product the SDR is selling.
 The universe of potential buyers a business can sell to is called a total addressable market (TAM).
-The criteria for companies within that TAM, and buyers within those companies, that a business has defined as an ideal fit is often described in an Ideal Customer Profile (ICP), which an SDR will use to identify outbound prospects.
+The criteria for a customer that a business has defined as an ideal fit is often described in an ideal customer profile (ICP), which an SDR will use to identify outbound prospects.

 SDR outreach

 Once an SDR has identified the leads, whether inbound or outbound, that they wish to engage in a sales discussion, they must find a way to connect with that lead.
 Traditionally, this is done through phone-based outreach, which remains the primary channel by which most teams attempt to connect to leads.
 The email has become the other essential channel by which an SDR attempts to connect with a lead.
 In recent years, social media has become more prevalent, as an increasing number of teams use LinkedIn, Twitter, and other social media platforms to connect with buyers.
 Most SDRs teams combine phone, email, and social media outreach in a multi-channel touch pattern to improve the probability that they will connect with their buyers.
 Outreach to a specific lead is often guided by a touch pattern, which is a cadence of touchpoints at specific intervals over a defined period of time before an SDR ceases outreach and moves on to another lead.

-The typical output of SDR's work is a qualified meeting or appointment, scheduled for an inside sales team member, usually an account executive.
-The most common quota element for SDR's is the held meeting, which bonus payments are set to as part of On-Target Earnings (OTE) compensation plans for SDR's.
+The typical output of SDR's work is a qualified meeting or appointment setting, scheduled for an inside sales team member, usually an account executive.
+The most common quota element for SDR's is the held meeting, which bonus payments are set to as part of on-target earnings (OTE) compensation plans for SDR's.

+According to a Gartner study, technical buyers are 87% less likely to answer an SDR/AE compared to an approach that comes from a technical peer, expert, executives, or people from their network.